jbytecode/LinRegOutliers/README.md

 ## Contact & Communication
-- Please use issues for a new future request or bug reports
+- Please use issues for a new feature request or bug reports
 - We are in #linregoutliers channel on [Julia Slack](http://julialang.slack.com/) for any discussion requires online chatting.